July 12-13 and 19-20, 2014

 This event sounds big, but I’ve never heard of it.

-Bike Ride is now in its fifth year.
-Theatre SKAM has worked to develop this project carefully over the last four years and we are confident that this year will make a bigger splash.
+Bike Ride is now in its sixth year.
+Theatre SKAM has worked to develop this project carefully over the last five years and we are confident that this year will make a bigger splash.
 We have been especially careful to make sure that the event functions well.
 We know the event works and we know we can handle large crowds.

 Bike Ride sounds messy.